Russia: Police detain thousands at pro-Navalny protests | DW | 23.01.2021

 The authorities sometimes interfere with mobile communication networks to make it harder for protesters to communicate among themselves and share video footage online.

-Ahead of the protests, Russia's media watchdog Roskomnadzor accused platforms of hosting content encouraging and organizing the protests.
+Ahead of the protests, Russia's media watchdog Roskomnadzor accused social media platforms of hosting content encouraging and organizing the protests.

 It threatened fines if they did not remove content that they alleged encouraged minors to participate in the demonstrations.